Visually Separating the Longnose Butterflyfishes: Forcepsfish versus Big Longnose

 Compare the snout length to the head width.
 Compare the distance from the front of the eye to the yellow part of the body (the head width) with the distance from the front of the eye to the end of the snout (the snout length).
 In the Forcepsfish, the snout length is less than 1.5 times the head width, while in the Big Longnose it is more than 1.5 times the head width, often more than twice.
 Beware if you are looking at a photo where the head is angled towards or away from the camera, as perspective can make the snout appear larger or smaller than it is.

 Given a sharp photo, it is sometimes possible to count the spines in the dorsal fin to separate these.
 Count only the stiff spines in the front of the dorsal fin, not the flexible rays in the rear part of the fin.
 Forcepsfish has 12-13 spines, whereas the Big Longnose has 10-11.
+The first two spines are short (the first one is about 1/4 the length of the middle spines, the second is about 2/3 the length of the middle spines) and the last spine which is generally attached to the soft rays.

 As a general rule, Forcepsfish are smaller than Big Longoses, but this is not a good way to separate them, as fish vary in size depending on age, and the largest recorded specimens of each are about 22cm (8.7 inches).